 There’s something magical about Bean Chilli.
 Everyone has their own way of making it, everyone has some special ingredient that makes it ever so magical in the first place.
 Well, I don’t.
 At least I didn’t while I was making it, not because one doesn’t need his own magical ingredients in Chilli, but because I was in a hurry and with not much on my hands.
 Mainly time.

 So what was to do?
 I simply threw few cans of beans and tomatoes along with some hot paste and seasonings and baked it for half an hour.
-Just in time to wash the dishes and finnish with the rest of the dinner.
+Just in time to wash the dishes and finish with the rest of the dinner.
 So it just might have been named “4 Cans Chilli” but I’m not sure it would be as appealing 😉

 The idea came from Macedonian “Gravče na tavče” which means something like beans in the pan and is their delicious national speciality.
 It’s made of precooked beans, sauteed onions, carrots, garlic, paprika, chilli peppers, bacon or something similar, and then baked.
-So I wouldn’t go that far and call my dish “Gravče”, because it certanly isn’t as rich as Gravče, but you get the idea.
+So I wouldn’t go that far and call my dish “Gravče” because it certainly isn’t as rich as Gravče, but you get the idea.
 I also wouldn’t call this Bean Chilli better or worse than Gravče, because Gravče is “the one”, and because it’s just what it is.
-A simple, delicious dish thrown together from simple ingredients and made in a snap.
+A simple, delicious dish thrown together with simple ingredients and made in a snap.

 This Bean Chilli is creamy, spicy hot, hot (!), sweet and caramelised, rich and satisfying and will serve 2 hungry Vegans as main and 4 as a side dish.
-You can certanly adjust the quantities to your needs as much as you can adjust the seasonings.
+You can certainly adjust the quantities to your needs as much as you can adjust the seasonings.
 The nice fact about it is that absolutely has NO OIL.
 You can add few tablespoons if you like, but the taste won’t be different, just add some more creaminess.

-You also don’t need to oil the pan you’re baking the Chilli in, because it’ll all be sticky, speckled and sweetly caramelised anyway.
+You also don’t need to oil the pan you’re baking the Chilli in because it’ll all be sticky, speckled and sweetly caramelised anyway.